Thailand Clinical Trial Regulatory Scenario: Update 1

 Important modifications in the new list

-While, Thailand FDA revises the list of IECs / IRBs almost every two years, this time the revision is of greater significance.
+- Thailand FDA revises the list of IECs / IRBs almost every two years, and this time revision is of greater significance.
 Let’s see why it is so.

-- There are two such private hospitals’ ECs, namely Bangkok Hospital and Bumrungrad Hospital.
+- Two such private hospitals’ ECs are namely Bangkok Hospital and Bumrungrad Hospital.

-- Big university hospitals, like Chiang Mai University, Prince of Hat Yai University Songkhla and Chulalongkorn University have been given a miss this time.
+- Thai FDA, in the new list, skipped the big university hospitals like Chiang Mai University, Prince of Hat Yai University Songkhla, and Chulalongkorn University.

 - Govt.
-IESc /IRBs, including MOPH ethics committee and, new one on the bloc – CREC are still continuing.
+IECs/IRBs like the MOPH ethics committee and the new one on the bloc – CREC are continuing.
 Read more about CREC in our previous post.

-- IHRP has been included this time as well, however, currently there are no new applications being accepted there, as reported by some of our industry contacts.
+- The list includes IHRP this time as well however, currently, no new applications are being accepted there, as reported by some of our industry contacts.

-- Naresuan University, which was included in last modification, continues to be approved till 9 Apr 2017.
-Its further continuation in this list may be decided later on.
+- Naresuan University, present in the last modification, continues to be approved until 9 Apr 2017.
+Thai FDA may decide its further continuation in this list later on.

-- University and Govt. hospitals/sites, still continuing in the list of recognized ECs, include Siriraj hospital, Khon Khaen University, PMK (armed forces’ hospital), Ramathiodhi hospital and Faculty of Tropical Medicine, Mahidol University.
+- University and Govt. hospitals/sites, continuing in the recognized ECs list, include Siriraj hospital, Khon Khaen University, PMK (armed forces’ hospital), Ramathiodhi hospital, and Faculty of Tropical Medicine, Mahidol University.

 There is no doubt that some trial management teams find it more convenient if their clinical sites are at private hospitals.
-Decision making are faster, investigators can be more approachable, many institution related works can be finished quickly, or they just find the staff more professional.
+Decision-making is faster, clinical investigators can be more approachable, many institution-related works can be finished quickly, or find the staff more professional.

-Inclusion of Bangkok Hospital and Bumrungrad Hospital in this list opens new avenue for trial planners and site selection teams.
-Both of these are very experienced, well-equipped and professional sites capable of handling big trials.
+The inclusion of Bangkok Hospital and Bumrungrad Hospital in this list opens new avenues for trial planners and site selection teams.
+Both are very experienced, well-equipped, and professional sites capable of handling large trials.

-As discussed in our previous article, this new central ethics committee is one of the best things happened to Thailand clinical trial scene in last few years.
-It’s recognized by FDA, affiliated to several sites in Thailand and still not heavily loaded with clinical trial applications.
-Which means, shorter queues for submission, quicker approval times and, best of all, flexibility to work at several excellent sites in Thailand.
+As discussed in our previous article, this new central ethics committee is one of the best things that happened to the Thailand clinical trial scene in the last few years.
+It’s recognized by FDA, affiliated to several sites in Thailand, and still not heavily loaded with clinical trial applications.
+It means shorter queues for submission, quicker approval times, and, best of all, flexibility to work at several excellent sites in Thailand.

 Saving time…and cost!

-If a site is not affiliated with an EC that has been recognized by Thailand FDA, then mostly investigator needs to apply to two ECs for approval, Local EC and Central EC (recognized by FDA).
-In such cases, there may be a delay in project approval due to submission queue at the central EC office.
-It means that an additional time period of 3-9 months may have to be factored in planning.
+If a site is not an affiliate to a Thai FDA recognized EC, the investigator needs to apply to two ECs for approval, Local EC and Central EC (recognized by FDA).
+In such cases, there may be a delay in project approval due to the submission queue at the central EC office.
+It means one needs to consider additional 3-9 months for planning.

-Trial managers, do factor these sites in your project planning. 🙂
+Trial managers do factor these sites into your project planning. 🙂

 How to benefit from these developments?

 If you’ve not done so, this is a good time to start your clinical trials in Thailand.
-There is an increased awareness about supporting clinical trial by the Govt. authorities.
+There is an increased awareness about supporting clinical trials by the Govt. authorities.

-Thailand is a very good option to place your clinical trial, if it’s a global clinical trial or one intended to be submitted to Thailand FDA.
-It’s the country with highest number of clinical trials in ASEAN region.
+Thailand is a very good option to place your clinical trial if it’s a global clinical trial or one intended to be submitted to Thailand FDA.
+It’s the country with the highest number of clinical trials in the ASEAN region.

-There are plenty of potential investigators, trained sites and very mature awareness about global clinical trial systems and regulations.
-Although, some sites (like Siriraj Hospitals, Ramathobodhi Hospital etc) are quite famous (and, very busy too), trial managers can (and should) explore other options as well.
+There are plenty of potential investigators, trained sites, and very mature awareness of global clinical trial systems and regulations.
+Although some sites (like Siriraj Hospitals, Ramathobodhi Hospital, etc) are quite famous (and, very busy too), trial managers can (and should) explore other options as well.

-You can make the most of these advantages if you’ve a trial team based in Thailand.
+You can make the most of these advantages if you have a trial team based in Thailand.
 If you don’t have it yet, you can still explore Thailand with the help of several consultants.
-These consultants are industry experts/veterans, who have worked in various capacities in pharma / clinical research industry.
+These consultants are industry experts/veterans, who have worked in various capacities in the pharma / clinical research industry.